CogSciUOS/asparagus/documentation/report/README.md

   <br/>

 main.tex
 * This latex file assembles the report chapters and all additional files into one document.
-When generating a pdf from it you receive the final report.
+When generating a PDF from it you receive the final report like the asparagus-report.pdf.
   <br/>
   <br/>